 A rarely used points based electoral system.

-Candidates score one point for being ranked last, two for being next-to-last and so on.
-The candidate who receives the most points is declared the winner.
+Candidates ranked last score one point, two for being next-to-last and so on.
+The counters add up all the points each candidate receives and the one with the most points is the winner.

 The Borda Count tends to elect broadly acceptable candidates, rather than those supported by the majority.

 It also encourages a strategic approach by parties to nominations.
 Adding extra candidates increases the number of points available in the election.
 While your last candidate will always get one point, your first will get as many points as there are candidates.
 This alters the gap between the candidates.
 A minority faction, by standing more candidates, can prevail over a majority.